-Use Amtrak to travel across the US, Interrail in Europe or venture epic distances in India – train travel is a great way to go as you can just focus on the scenery and what’s out the window, rather than getting from A to B.
+Use Amtrak to travel across the US, Interrail in Europe or venture epic distances in Vietnam – train travel is a great way to go as you can just focus on the scenery and what’s out the window, rather than getting from A to B.

 Book yourself on the Trans Siberian Express et al, and enjoy the peace and quiet of the landscapes unfolding.

 Sailing trips round the Amalfi Coast, the Greek islands and the coast of Croatia are totally in right now.
 More and more companies are setting up to offer you the best sailing trip EVER.
 With no pressures out at sea, all your food provided and the chance to jump off now and then at the local port, sailing really is a relaxing and fun way to spend a week or two.

 In fact, I still stand by the statement that the sailing trip I did in the Philippines was one of the best things I’ve ever done.

 13. Work abroad